ZengineHQ/zn-frontend-config/README.md

 ### Boom!

 We're done, that's it!
-The directive will take care of the rest!
+Give it some settings and the directive will take care of the rest!

-## Settings Options
+## Settings

-The following settings are supported:
+The following options are supported:

 - **title**: A heading that will be displayed at the top of the page
 - **icon**: Optional.
 An icon to display next to heading